hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `primary_file_endpoint` - The endpoint URL for file storage in the primary location.
 * `primary_access_key` - The primary access key for the storage account
 * `secondary_access_key` - The secondary access key for the storage account
+* `primary_blob_connection_string` - The connection string associated with the primary blob location
+* `secondary_blob_connection_string` - The connection string associated with the secondary blob location

 ## Import